RomaSRS/rsschool-cv/cv.md

 ### 4. My skills.

-I work with JavaScript, HTML and CSS, markdown syntax, working with Git in the terminal.
-I use Visual Studio Code and [Photopea](https://www.photopea.com) for working with images.
+I'm working with JavaScript, HTML and CSS, markdown syntax, working with Git in the terminal.
+I'm using Visual Studio Code and [Photopea](https://www.photopea.com) for working with images.

 ### 5. Code examples: